 Like much of life the first Christmas was not a very joyous occasion-- except from Heaven's perspective.
 To human, finite minds it was a time of pain tedious travel crude accommodations fear... even death.
 But to those (like Simeon and the angels) whose eyes were open to a different perspective, it was a time of wonder anticipation salvation deliverance fulfilled hopes and great joy.
 Yet isn't that just like God?
 To turn despised shepherds into Divine messengers labor pain into a source of healing a "silent night" into an insuppressible song; to bring peace from uncertainty an open invitation from a closed inn and unsearchable love from unfounded fear.
 From the very beginning Jesus was teaching us leading us turning our world upside down intervening at our level to give us a place at His for ever more.

-(For more information about Christmas, see these Christmas pages (underlined topics are on EFLsuccess.com or Krigline.com; others are on our older website): the traditional Christmas story, who is Santa (圣诞老人)?, candy canes, Christmas Perspectives (poem), and the pre-Christmas Advent season.
+(For more information about Christmas, see these Christmas pages [some are on EFLsuccess.com, and some at wp.krigline.com; others are on our older website]): the traditional Christmas story, who is Santa (圣诞老人)?, candy canes, Christmas Perspectives (poem), and the pre-Christmas Advent season.
 Also look for Christmas wallpaper on our old website.
-You’ll also find movie study guides on this website (or our old site) for some great holiday films: A Snoopy/Charlie Brown Christmas, Last Holiday, White Christmas, The Grinch, Christmas Carol, It’s a Wonderful Life)
+You’ll also find movie study guides at EFLsuccess.com (or our old site) for some great holiday films: A Snoopy/Charlie Brown Christmas, Last Holiday, White Christmas, The Grinch, Christmas Carol, It’s a Wonderful Life.